Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

-So that's the great benefit of semi-hard or hard pastels -- control, detail, lines and edges.
-They are cleaner than the medium and soft textured pastels, they don't make your hands as messy though they will produce some leftover dust especially if you keep plowing into heavy applications already on the paper.
-You can glaze over in layers with a light touch on a toothy paper -- and Stonehenge is a much toothier surface than my sketchbook paper.
+The great benefits of semi-hard or hard pastels are control, detail, lines, and edges.
+They are cleaner than the medium and soft textured pastels; they don't make your hands as messy though they will produce some leftover dust, especially if you keep plowing into heavy applications already on the paper.
+You can glaze over in layers with a light touch on a toothy paper—and Stonehenge is a much toothier surface than my sketchbook paper.

 So here's my Garden Gnome, enjoy!

 Both Richeson semi-hard square sticks and Conte color sticks are lightfast hard pastels.
 Conte sticks are narrower, shorter, very dense, and creamy.
 Richeson's sticks vary a little more in texture by the pigment but come in a much wider range of colors, but Conte's range is more balanced, including tints around the spectrum hues.
 Richeson's deep darks are wonderful.